puzzle/jenkins-techlab/labs/10_failures.md

 In declarative pipelines error handling is separated from the actual build logic, on the other hand failure handling can become quite disruptive in scripted pipelines.

+?rocketchat not configured in local yust use mail or echo?
+?failed post actions do not set color but cause failure?

 Lab 10.1: Failures (Declarative Syntax)
 --------------------------------------